kode4food/interpol/index.md

 ```

 ## Resources
-For the latest releases, see the [Interpol GitHub Page](http://github.com/kode4food/interpol) or the [Interpol Blog](http://blog.interpoljs.io/).
+For the latest releases, see the [Interpol GitHub Page](http://github.com/kode4food/interpol).
+For news, see the [Interpol Blog](http://blog.interpoljs.io/).

 For more information about the Interpol Language and API, please see the [Interpol Guide](http://interpoljs.io/guide/) (a work in progress).

-For a brief introduction to Interpol and its motivations, see this [Presentation](http://slid.es/kode4food/interpol-introduction)
+For a brief introduction to Interpol and its motivations, see this [Introductory Presentation](http://slid.es/kode4food/interpol-introduction)

 To play around with Interpol, go to the [JSFiddle Example](http://jsfiddle.net/kode4food/Py2xq/)